Odell, Illinois: Early growth

-The first sign of activity at the site of the new town was the building of a switch and tank.
+The first sign of activity at the site of the new town was the building of a siding and a tank.
 For the first year the only inhabitants of the place were railroad employees who manned the station and kept water in the tank.
 Daniel Smith, of New York, was the first station master.
 Slowly a few local merchants were attracted to the townsite; some came from the now-defunct town of New Michigan in northern Livingston County.
 David Williams put up a shack and began to sell "a few basketfuls of groceries and notions".
 He soon gave up and returned to New Michigan.
-The railroad erected a small warehouse which was rented out for use as a grocery store.
+The railroad erected a small warehouse that was rented out for use as a grocery store.
 The first dwelling in Odell was erected by Sydney S. Morgan for the use of Thomas Lyon.
 Morgan also began buying grain from local farmers.
 In the fall of 1857 A.A.
 Streator built a small hotel.
 In the same year a grain elevator and a school were erected.
 By the spring of 1858 Odell had about 100 people.
 On February 8, 1867, the town of Odell was officially organized.

 Becoming a highway town

 Early Odell was a railroad town and a grain collection point.
 It was surrounded by some of the richest agricultural land in the United States.
 By the late 1870s over a million and a half bushels of grain were being shipped from Odell.
 In 1877 a newspaper, the Odell Herald, was established.
 In May 1886 several buildings in Odell were destroyed by a powerful tornado.
 By 1900 there were 1,000 people in the town, and since that date its population has remained at about that number.
-The major change came not in population, but in transportation, as Odell made the transition from a railroad to a highway town.
+The major change came not in population, but in transportation, as Odell made the transition from a railroad town to a highway town.
 In 1921 the state put under contract a highway paving project for what at first was known as the "Chicago-Springfield East St. Louis Road".
 Paving was finished through Odell in 1922.
 The designation of the road was soon changed to Route 4.
 In 1926, what was substantially the same road became Route 66.
 At first all of these roads passed through the center of Odell, and by 1933 the local citizens became so frustrated by the inability of people to cross the road that they constructed a pedestrian underpass beneath the highway.
 In 1946 the problem was eased when a bypass was built around the town.
-In 1932 Patrick O'Donnell built the Standard Oil and Gasoline Station to serve traffic along the highway; this building has now been carefully restored and has become a popular stop for visitors touring Route 66.
+In 1932 Patrick O'Donnell built the Standard Oil and Gasoline Station to serve traffic along the highway; this building has been carefully restored to become a popular stop for visitors touring Route 66.
 The station was added to the National Register of Historic Places in 1997.
 In 1964 the first stage of Interstate 55 was completed past Odell.
 It was improved in the 1970s.
 This highway substantially paralleled both the earlier roads and the original route of the Chicago and Mississippi Railroad.